-Launch date: 23, Aug 2016Google signalled that with the start of the new year i.e 2017 (1, Jan 2017), mobile sites that boast intrusive interstitials may be penalized and they may lost ranking as well.
+Launch date: 23, Aug 2016Google signaled that with the start of the new year i.e 2017 (1, Jan 2017), mobile sites that boast intrusive interstitials may be penalized and they may lost ranking as well.
 They explained with an example, which sort of sites may be targeted as a result.

 Launch date: 02, Sep 2016Possum update intended to improve local search rankings by filtering the spammy links and by eliminating duplicate listings on SERP.
 SearchEngineLand explained everything that falls under this google’s algorithm update.

-Launch date: 11, Jan 2017On the basis of their warning about intrusive interstitials boast by mobile site, google confirmed the update which will demote the sites that boast popups that covers the main content as a part of user’s experience.
+Launch date: 11, Jan 2017On the basis of their warning about intrusive interstitials boast by mobile site, Google confirmed the update which will demote the sites that boast popups that covers the main content as a part of user’s experience.